 It was 12 o’clock noon–one day about ( Oct.
 20, last – when every government wireless operator on duty in the allied countries was startled out of his wits by a signal call from the radio-station at New Brunswick, N. J. The operators of the wireless stations of the central powers could not have been more surprised.

 “POZ – POZ – POZ – de NFF,” buzzed the wireless.
 The allied radio operators saw immediate visions of brazen treachery or equally brazen German spy operations in the United States.
-They saw visions of an American war-scandal, such as the world had never known, court-martial and firing squads, and possible revolution in America.
+They saw visions of an American war-scandal, such as the world had never known, court-martials and firing squads and possible revolution in America.

 For POZ is the radio call for the German government wireless station of Nauen, a suburb of Berlin, and N F F is the radio address of the United States naval sending station at New Brunswick, and the two had not been on. speaking terms for a long time.

 There must have been a real Prussian at the Nauen switchboard, for, within two or three minutes, he responded patronizingly: “Your signals are fine, old man.”

 Whereupon the “old man” in New Brunswick proceeded to dispatch through ether a message which was, not so fine as it was clear.
 No code was used.
 The Message sage was in plain English.
 It was the first of President Wilson’s statements to the German people carrying they suggested that the allies would conduct no negotiations, for an armistice and peace with the German government: as then constituted.